spigwitmer/Rhythm-Station/ReadMe.txt

 files are up to date.
 The Xcode project is almost always up to date and should work just fine at any given time (unless otherwise noted).

+- Note: due to some major changes there aren't any VC project files currently.
+ Hopefully in the next week or so we'll get/make some.
+[2010/10/27]

 [Development]
 Don't worry about adding stubs and hacks - just try to get the job done and get to it later.
 Currently the code is rather messy and I am working to improve it